 For this section, you will need a multimeter or the Horizon Renewable Energy Monitor.
 For an introduction to using a multimeter, click here.

-1. Raise the front wheels off the ground and measure the current in amps and the voltage in volts while running the battery at different concentrations of salt.
+1. Measure the current in Amps and the voltage in Volts while running the battery at different concentrations of salt.
 Record your answers below: